 Figure 3-1.
-Normalization File Section of the Main Window
+Normalization file section of the Main window

 3 Click Verify Normalization.
 The system performs a modulator bias adjustment.
-Then it measure ten group delay points in the measurement span and checks the maximum group delay against the limit set in the Normalization Settings window of the SetParametersFor menu.
+Then it measures ten group delay points in the measurement span and checks the maximum group delay against the limit set in the Normalization Settings window of the SetParametersFor menu.